zarpafantasma/corpus_rythmos/I- Scientific_Papers/002-en_US-Scale_Clock_Geometry.md

 i.e., **renormalization does not contract** to a power law on that window.
 This aligns with **collapse failure** (Sec.
 4.4).

-*Conclusion.* Persistent curvature is an **unstable feature** under RG flow—precisely what our collapse test detects.
+*Conclusion.* Persistent curvature is an **unstable feature** under RG flow, precisely what our collapse test detects.

 **5.7 Summary and implications**